Mean Field Game with Reflected Jump Diffusion Dynamics: A Linear Programming Approach: Introduction

-\item In the setting of reflected jump-diffusion state dynamics. we can verify the desired compactness and convexity properties of sets associated to occupation measures (see Lemma \ref{lemma:D0}) and show the continuity of the set-valued mapping (see Definition \ref{Defsetmp} and Lemma \ref{lemma:D*}) thanks to the newly established probabilistic characterization of occupation measures in Proposition \ref{thm:prob-rep-R0}.
-Based on these technical preparations, we can exercise the linear programming arguments and establish the existence of LP--MFG equilibria under mild continuity assumptions on model coefficients in Theorem \ref{LPthm}.
-The equivalence result of two formulations also directly yields the existence of an MFG equilibrium with Markovian relaxed controls, without resorting to the Markovian projection technique as in the standard compactification approach. \end{enumerate} The rest of the paper is organized as follows.
-In Section \ref{sect:2}, we introduce the mean field game problem with reflected jump-diffusion dynamics and its linear programming formulation based on occupation measures.
-Section \ref{sec:eqv} establishes the crucial equivalence between the linear programming mean field equilibria (LPMFEs) and mean field equilibria (MFEs) in the weak relaxed control formulation.
-Section \ref{sect:4} proves the existence of LPMFEs in the setting of reflected jump-diffusion dynamics.
-Finally, Appendix \ref{sec:aux_results} collects some auxiliary results used in previous sections, while Appendix \ref{sec:Condition} summarizes conditions and results from the literature that are needed in the main analysis.
+The rest of the paper is organized as follows.
+Section \ref{sect:2} introduces the MFG problem with reflected jump-diffusion dynamics and its linear programming formulation based on occupation measures.
+Section \ref{sec:eqv} establishes the crucial equivalence between the LPMFEs and MFEs in the weak relaxed control formulation.
+Section \ref{sect:4} proves the existence of an LPMFE in the setting of reflected jump-diffusion dynamics.
+Section \ref{sect:5} presents a numerical implementation to illustrate the application of the LP approach.
+Finally, the paper ends with an Appendix, collecting some technical results used in previous sections.